INTRODUCTION TO CENTROPHENOXINE

 Stacking can get you even more fantastic results.
 Typically, centrophenoxine can be stacked with racetams.

-For examples, researchers saw very impressive results in old rats that took the drug stacked with piracetam.
+For example, researchers saw very impressive results in old rats that took the drug stacked with piracetam.
 The rich choline content of centrophenoxine made the racetams produce more pronounced positive effects on their memory and cognition.

 People who should not use centrophenoxine